 Air Station Traverse City History

-In 1961, air station H-19 helicopters assisted in the evacuation of the crew of the Francisco Morazán, an operation that lasted four days in continuous gale conditions.
+In November of 1960, air station H-19 helicopters assisted in the evacuation of the crew of the Francisco Morazan, an operation that lasted four days in continuous gale conditions.
 Crews also rescued 25 survivors of the collision between the Cedarville and the Topdalsford in 1965, and 19 survivors from the fire aboard the Canadian freighter Cartiercliffe Hall in 1979.

 Proving their versatility, air station personnel have participated in a variety of other operations.
-In 1986, a premature boy was delivered aboard an HU-25A during an air evacuation from Alpena to Traverse City, MI.
+In 1986, a premature boy was delivered aboard an HU-25A during an air evacuation from Almena, MI to Traverse City.
 Another Falcon aircraft reported to Cape Canaveral to assist in the recovery search for space shuttle Challenger.

-Later in 1986, the rescue capabilities of the "Seaguard" helicopter and the patrol capabilities of the "Falcon" jet were combined in the Sikorsky HH-3F "Pelican" helicopter.
+Later in 1986, the rescue capabilities of the Seaguard helicopter and the patrol capabilities of the Falcon jet were combined when the air station received the Sikorsky HH-3F Pelican helicopter.
 At that time, Traverse City became a helicopter-only unit operating three HH-3F helicopters.

-In July 1987, a sudden storm produced winds nearing 100 mph resulting in 32 SAR cases.
+In July 1987, a sudden storm produced winds nearing 100 mph resulting in 32 search and rescue cases.
 Following another violent storm in September 1988, nine distress calls were received within two minutes.
 Rescue efforts resulted in saving two persons clinging to a capsized sailboat in Lake Michigan.
-In November of the same year, an HH-3F flying at night successfully located a downed aircraft near Marquette, MI in thick, fog covered forest.
+In November of the same year, an HH-3f flying at night successfully located a downed aircraft near Marquette, MI in thick, fog-covered forest.
 All six persons aboard the plane survived the ordeal.
 Three HH-3Fs were deployed on two separate occasions to respond to flooding reports in the fall of 1986, providing media and logistical support.
 Support was also provided following a major oil spill in the Monongahela River in Pennsylvania in 1988.

 The Great Flood of 1993 required the air station to play a critical and valuable role with flood relief efforts.
 The station provided one HH-60J Jayhawk helicopter and crew to the flood area for a continuous 60-day period.

-In the spring of 1995, five HH-65A "Dolphin" helicopters replaced the three Jayhawks, which were transferred to Air Station Astoria, OR.
-In November of 2002, the HH-65 "A models" were upgraded to "B models" with the introduction of the Control Display Unit and other avionics components.
+In the spring of 1995, five HH-65A Dolphin helicopters replaced the three Jayhawks, which were transferred to Air Station Astoria, OR.

-Presently, the air station is maintains three MH-60T "Jayhawk" Medium Range Recovery helicopters, which replaced the four MH-65D "Dolphin" helicopters during the summer of 2017.
-The MH-60T provides a longer range and a larger cabin for executing complex Search and Rescue cases over a massive, often remote, eight-state area.
-In addition, the Jayhawk also boasts anti-ice/de-ice capability to better assist the citizens of the Great Lakes during harsh northern winters.
+Upgraded Jayhawks returned to Traverse City in the summer of 2017, when three MH-60T Jayhawks replaced the four Dolphins.
+The Jayhawks provide a longer range and a larger cabin for executing complex search and rescue cases over a massive, often remote, eight-state area.
+In addition, the Jayhawk also boasts anti-ice/de-ice capability to better assist the citizens of the Great Lakes during harsh norther winters.

 Previous Air Station Patches